duckzord/hlatutorial/docs/4-connecting-to-a-federation/1-overview.md

 The following information is available about our example federation:

-Appendix A: The Federation Agreement
+- The Federation Agreement
-Appendix B: The Federation Object Model (FOM)
+- The Federation Object Model (FOM)
-Appendix C: A description of the Federates and the File Formats.
+- A description of the Federates and the File Formats.

 You are encouraged to refer to them while reading this tutorial.